sbhark/SMServerMonitoring/README.md

 Web Interface
 ==================
 All data that exists in the database can be viewable by a web interface.
 The interface just queries the database for data of all servers and just presents it.
-As data can be collected over a long period of time the data visible is per day to reduce connectivity strains.
+As data can be collected over a long period of time, the data visible is per day to reduce connectivity strains.

 Security